sndpchatterjee07/AWS-EC2-SETUP/README.md

 ## CONNECTING TO THE EC2 INSTANCE:

-1. Connect to your Linux instance using an SSH client or from a terminal
+***Connect to your Linux instance using an SSH client or from a terminal using Elastic IP Address***

- - `ssh -i "/path/my-key-pair.pem" ubuntu@ec2-XXX-XXX-XXX-XXX.XXX-XXX-XXX.compute.amazonaws.com`
- - `ssh -i "/path/my-key-pair.pem" ubuntu@XXX-XXX-XXX-XXX`
+ - `ssh -i "/path/my-key-pair.pem" ubuntu@XXX.XXX.XXX.XXX`